ICERM-Efficient-Eigensolvers-2020/EE_with_applications/docs/index.md

  **Hessenberg Reduction**.

- **Hilbert matrix**, a nightmare for generations of scientists working on improving the time complexity of the eigensolver, is performance-checked by our code.
+ **Hilbert matrix**, a nightmare for generations of scientists working on improving the time complexity of the eigensolver, is revisited by our code.
- We visualized how bad our eigensolers are when facing this accuracy dilemma cause by Hilbert matrix.
+ We visualized how bad our eigensolers are when facing this accuracy dilemma caused by Hilbert matrix.

 ## Eigensolvers
 We implemented two major kinds of eigensolvers:
-* Some eigensolvers are based on converged sequences.
+* based on converged sequences.
     * [Power Iteration](PowerIterationMethod.html)
     * [Inverse Iteration with/without Shift]()
-* Some eigensolvers are based on Eigenvalue-revealing factorizations.
+* based on Eigenvalue-revealing factorizations.
 For example, Schur diagonalization.
     * [QR Algorithm](QR_Algorithm.html)

-We also introduced other variants involving different techniques, [Rayleigh Quotient Iteration](RayleighQuotientIteration.html).
+We also introduced other variants involving different techniques, e.g. [Rayleigh Quotient Iteration](RayleighQuotientIteration.html).

 ## Webcrawler
 A common application for eigensolvers, more specifically, Power Iteration Method,